atlanhq/camelot/README.md

 There's a [command-line interface](https://camelot-py.readthedocs.io/en/latest/user/cli.html) too!

+---

+**Note:** Camelot only works with:

+- Python 2, with Python 3 support [on the way](https://github.com/socialcopsdev/camelot/issues/81).
+- Text-based PDFs and not scanned documents.
+If you can click-and-drag to select text in your table in a PDF viewer, then your PDF is text-based.
+Support for image-based PDFs using OCR is [planned](https://github.com/socialcopsdev/camelot/issues/101).

+---

 ## Why Camelot?

 - **You are in control**: Unlike other libraries and tools which either give a nice output or fail miserably (with no in-between), Camelot gives you the power to tweak table extraction.
 (Since everything in the real world, including PDF table extraction, is fuzzy.)